Muhammad Ghufran Khan

 Haji Muhammad Ghufran Khan is a Pakistani politician from Sheikh Jana in Swabi District, Khyber Pakhtunkhwa.
-He is a senior leader of the Qaumi Watan Party (QWP) and has held several political positions, including serving as a member of the Senate of Pakistan from 2006 to 2012, and as a caretaker provincial minister in the Government of Khyber Pakhtunkhwa in 2023.
+Senator Ghufran is the senior vice-chairman of the Qaumi Watan Party (QWP) and has held several political positions, including serving as a member of the Senate of Pakistan from 2006 to 2012, and as a caretaker provincial minister in the Government of Khyber Pakhtunkhwa in 2023.

 Early Political Career

 Local Government

 Ghufran Khan began his political career in local governance in Khyber Pakhtunkhwa: